boland25/helib-universal/README.md

 This library requires the use of `Xcode 12.0 beta 4 (12A8179i)` or above.
 At this time it will currently not work on anything lower due to the use of new Swift Package Manager features that are only available in Swift 5.3 and Xcode 12.

+To download the Xcode 12 Beta, head on over to [developer.apple.com](developer.apple.com), sign in, and Choose the `Downloads` page on the left hand menu.
+Under the Applications tab there you will find the latest Xcode beta.

 ![Xcode version](/Documentation/Images/xcode_beta.png?raw=true "Xcode version")

 ## How to Use